flaviamihaela/microcontroller_project/README.md

 >> mbed compile -f
 ```

-5. Drag and drop the .bin file to the board's storage to deploy and flash
+5. Drag and drop the .bin file (of that specific task) to the board's storage to deploy and flash

 ## Usage